 When Boston suggested going to Tel Aviv to have the Israelis tell their side of the story, he was told, "You can't do it.
 Come on home and present the evidence you have."

 Armed with a gun to protect the evidence, which he had attached to himself with handcuffs, Admiral Kidd, along with Captain Boston took the records to London.
 As the week allotted for gathering testimony came to an end, the team gathered 20 people to type up the report, which ended up being three inches thick.
 After all the evidence painstakingly collected was turned over to the U.S. Embassy there, the report may have been altered.
-"I made lots of corrections which are no longer in the report," Captain Boston told the Washington Report.
+"I made lots of corrections which are no longer in the report," Captain Boston told the Washington Report on Middle East Affairs,.
 "There are even pages missing."

 A U.S. Embassy official in London told Kidd that he and his men must keep quiet.
 Ten days after the attack, the Navy's Court of Inquiry, despite all the evidence to the contrary, somehow exonerated Israel and ruled the attack was a case of mistaken identity.
 Following the Court proceedings in London, Admiral Kidd returned to Washington, DC and called Boston, with whom he was very close.
 "We have to be quiet," he said.
 "We can't talk to the media."

 "LBJ [President Lyndon B. Johnson] had ordered us to put the lid on it.
-Don't talk about it," Boston told the Washington Report.
+Don't talk about it," Boston told the Washington Report on Middle East Affairs.
 "And after 35 years of active duty, when I get an order, even from a yellow-bellied superior, I follow those orders.
 All this time I've kept quiet until this [explicative deleted, Cristol] book came out."

 After years of obeying those orders, Captain Boston broke his silence on June 26, 2002, when he told Marine Corps Times reporter Bryant Jordan the attack was deliberate (see "Israel Attack on USS Liberty ”¢No Accident' Says Helms" published in the Navy Times July 2, 2002).